skoppe/spasm-imgui/README.md

 # Experimental

-I have only implemented the Bare Minimum (tm), some feature in the demo window don't work (e.g. filesystem, etc.)
+I have only implemented the Bare Minimum (tm), some feature in the demo window don't work (e.g. filesystem, keyboard, right-click, etc.)

 # Building yourself